Best Sellers (film): Plot

 Lucy Stanbridge is a young publisher who inherited her father's once successful publishing house.
 To keep it afloat in face of a recent streak of disastrous releases, she and her assistant Rachel scour their list of former best sellers and find legendary author Harris Shaw owes them a book.

-Rachel tries to dissuade Lucy from seeking Harris' help, as the cantankerous old writer has not published a book in 50 years.
-He also is famed to be difficult.
-She calls him a drunken recluse and a madman.
+Rachel tries to dissuade Lucy from seeking Harris' help, as the notoriously difficult, alcoholic writer has not published a book in 50 years.
 Harris has some unusual stipulations in his contract, including there will be no revisions or editing of his manuscript and he in turn is obligated to do a book tour for it.

 As Harris does not answer Lucy's calls, she and Rachel drive to his Westchester home.
 On the way, Rachel reads out loud rumors about him, including being thrown out of Ireland for disorderly conduct and accidentally shooting an assistant.
 Arriving to the house, as Harris is unresponsive to their knocks, they enter through the back.
 Lucy shows him the contract, but he drives them off with a shotgun.

-Back in NYC, just as Lucy is about to sign over Stanbridge Publishing to Jack Sinclair, a reluctant Harris gives his unpublished manuscript to her.
+Back in New York City, just as Lucy is about to sign over Stanbridge Publishing to Jack Sinclair, a reluctant Harris gives his unpublished manuscript to her.
 She rips up the contract with Jack and negotiates with the writer.
 As Harris will not let Lucy edit the book, he must go on tour with her, but his wild antics prove to be hard to handle.

-At their first book reading, Harris reads a short story from Penthouse, then faces the NYT book critic saying everything from critics is bullshite and assaults him.
+At their first book reading, Harris reads a short story from Penthouse, then physically attacks the New York Times book critic.
 He loses most of the scheduled book readings, but picks up new ones in bars.
-Harris continues to not read from his book, but rather says bullshite over and over.
-Videos of him go viral, but they do not inspire people to buy the book.
+Videos of him cursing at his audiences go viral, but they do not inspire people to buy the book.